plainDE/plainDE.github.io/index.md

 <img src="scr/scr0.1.1.png" width="640">

 # Install
 See [install](/pages/install) page

 ## Customizing
 Now control center app (v0.1 and upper)!<br>

-**Attention**.
+## Miscellaneous
+**Note**.
 We can't use Adwaita icons as default anymore since GNOME 42 release (Adwaita does not follow the freedesktop.org specifications).
-We recommend using Mint-Y icon pack.
+We recommend using Mint-Y icon pack.<br>
+**Note**.
+Use setxkbmap to change keyboard layout.

 ## Bugs/ideas/contributing
 Found a bug or would like to contribute to the project?<br>